Medical Hair Loss

 ❑ Losing your hair is a very emotional time.
 I recommend working with what you have now.
 If you are waiting for the hair to grow back or to lose more hair prior to making styling decisions, you are prolonging a difficult time frame.

 ❑ The key is to make choices to feel good about yourself and your appearance.
 Be confident in your choices!
-Embrace the positives like being able to change your book from day to day.
-As a young person, I’d worry that others would notice that I was wearing something different or a different color.
-Then I discovered it was actually a fabulous opportunity to be different and try new looks.
+Embrace the positives like being able to change your book from day today.
+As a young person, I’d worry that others would notice that I was wearing something different or a different color and then I discovered it was actually a fabulous opportunity to be different and try new looks.

 ❑ Start with a good consultant.
 Search for wigs and wigs consultants and find someone with a good personal style.

 ❑ In general, there are two choices extensions or wigs.

 ❑ Extensions are good options if your hair is in good enough condition.
 Many people who lose their hair after a medical condition find that it never grows back as thick; this is a great option to consider.

 ❑ For wigs, there are synthetic wigs that are shinier, can be washed as normal, cost less and do not last quite as long and you should avoid heat with on them.

 ❑ Natural hair wigs cost more money, can be styled just as you would your natural hair and have the look and feel of real hair.